Aspects to consider when deciding what to plant

 Training and research

-Find this heading in the “Biotechnology & plant breeding” chapter for details of the universities, Agricultural Research Council (ARC) and Council for Scientific and Industrial Research (CSIR).
+Find this heading in the “Biotechnology & plant breeding” page for details of the universities, Agricultural Research Council (ARC) and Council for Scientific and Industrial Research (CSIR).

 Training of seed inspectors began with SANSOR and developed into an ongoing programme.
 Some 230 private seed inspectors report to SANSOR in the execution of functions under the certification schemes.
 Training courses for seed analysts have been ongoing.